 Do you have questions about our tour, the equipment we use or do you need more tips?
 Then just let us know in the comments!

-Professional landscape and nature photographer and seasoned technical leader with experience as CTO and Software Engineer.
+Seasoned technical leader with experience as CTO and Software Engineer and professional landscape and nature photographer.
 Falko goes almost nowhere without his camera and loves to travel between high mountains and ocean waves to capture grandiose landscapes.
 He is a firm believer in Work Anywhere and digital working models and finds that a day without chocolate can only be half as good.

 Did you like this post?
 Then share it with your friends!